openfaas/workshop/lab4.md

 * Set environmental variables at deployment time

-We did this with `write_debug` and `hard_timeout` - you can also set any custom environmental variables you want here too - for instance if you wanted to configure a language for your *hello world* function you may introduce a `spoken_language` variable.
+We did this with `write_debug` and `exec_timeout` - you can also set any custom environmental variables you want here too - for instance if you wanted to configure a language for your *hello world* function you may introduce a `spoken_language` variable.

 ### Use HTTP context - querystring / headers